-Note: MTS Commuter Bus began operation in 2011 and NCTD SPRINTER began service in 2008.
+Note: 1 MTS Commuter Bus began operation in 2011 and NCTD SPRINTER began service in 2008.
+2 Average headway was not reported for Fixed Route in the 2015 NTD Reporting Year.

 Revenue Miles

 Countywide transit revenue miles (miles traveled when in service and available to carry passengers) across all modes of transit increased from 41.6 million miles in 2006 to 42.7 million miles in 2016-an 11 percent growth.